 Dr. Jade Fenech

 Jade joined E&S Group as a legal associate in 2018.
-Before joining E&S Group she practised with a litigation firm for two years.
+Before joining E&S Group she practiced with a litigation firm for two years.
 She holds a Bachelor of Laws Degree and a Masters of Advocacy from the University of Malta and was admitted to the bar in 2019.
-She is now reading for a Masters in Blockchain and Distributed Ledger Technologies at the University of Malta.
+She has now completed a Masters in Blockchain and Distributed Ledger Technologies at the University of Malta.
 Her primary areas of practice are corporate and commercial law, financial services and fintech.

 Phone:+356 2010 3020